Encoding a magic state with beyond break-even fidelity

-{\bf Introduction.} Large-scale quantum algorithms demand that we can produce a quantum computer that performs a universal set of high-fidelity logic gates using noisy devices.
-To this end we look for fault-tolerant ways of processing encoded quantum information such that we can detect and account for errors using auxiliary qubits~\cite{Harper2019, Chen2022calibrated, Sundaresan2022matching, Egan2021fault, Postler2022demonstration, GoogleAI2023}.
-Given a large supply of high-fidelity magic states we can perform a universal set of logic gates with low-density parity-check code architectures by gate teleportation~\cite{Fowler2012surface,Litinski_2019, Gidney2021howto, Beverland2021cost, thomsen2022lowoverhead, Cohen2022LowOverhead}.
+{\bf Introduction.} We distill magic states to complete a universal set of fault-tolerant logic gates that is needed for large-scale quantum computing with low-density parity-check code architectures~\cite{Fowler2012surface, Litinski_2019, Gidney2021howto, Beverland2021cost, thomsen2022lowoverhead, Cohen2022LowOverhead}.
 High-fidelity magic states are produced~\cite{Bravyi2005universal,Maier2013magic, Chamberland2022building} by processing noisy input magic states with fault-tolerant distillation circuits, where experimental progress to prepare input magic states using trapped-ion architectures is described in Refs. ~\cite{Egan2021fault,Postler2022demonstration}.
-It is expected that a considerable amount of the resources of a quantum computer will be occupied performing magic state distillation schemes and, as such, it is valuable to find ways of reducing its cost.
-One way to reduce its resource cost is to improve the fidelity of input states~\cite{Li2015magic, Chamberland2019fault, Chamberland2020fault, Chamberland2022building, Singh2022high, Bombin2022fault, Gidney2023cleaner}, such that magic states can be distilled with less resource-intensive circuits.
+It is expected that a considerable number of the qubits of a quantum computer will be occupied performing magic state distillation schemes and, as such, it is valuable to find ways of reducing its cost.
+One way to reduce the cost is to improve the fidelity of input states~\cite{RAUSSENDORF2006, Li2015magic, Chamberland2019fault, Chamberland2020fault, Chamberland2022building, Lao2022, Singh2022high, Bombin2022fault, Gidney2023cleaner}, such that magic states can be distilled with less resource-intensive circuits.